UK & US STREAMING PRICE COMPARISON

 ACCOUNT SHARING

-Compare Best Streaming Providers for Account Sharing
+Compare Account Sharing Providers

 Stacking too many subscriptions

-Ignoring adverts vs ad-free tiers
+Ignoring advert vs ad-free tiers

 Missing annual and bundle deals

-Not checking device and stream limits
+Not checking stream limits

 Paying for overlapping catalogues